wijnandb/wielerspel2023/_posts/2023-01-29-generate-site-straight-from-github.md

 We also want to find out how to create different jobs, that depend on eachother.
 If there are no new results to scrape, we want the workflow to stop: there is nothing to do.

+So, starting at the first point, run the workflow at a schedule: